 - Social media: Make sure all of your social media profiles reuse your store’s branding.
 You can resize and reuse your store’s cover image on sites like Facebook and Twitter, and you can display your logo as part of your Instagram profile.

-People may come to Etsy for its unusual and novel wares, but they also look for the personality and humanity behind the products.
+People may come to Etsy for its unusual and novel wares, but they also look for the products’ personality and humanity.

 Make sure your logo and brand put you and what makes you special first, and don’t forget to take advantage of every branding opportunity available to you.